Dr. Shirley's History Pages

 AD 132-135

-Second Jewish Revolt : "Bar Kochbah" uprising led by Simon Bar Kochba against Rome : final Jewish revolt, Judea and Jerusalem erased from maps, all of southern Syria renamed Palestine
+Second Jewish Revolt : "Bar Kochbah" uprising led by Simon Bar Kochba against Rome : final Jewish revolt, Judea and Jerusalem were erased from maps, all of southern Syria renamed Palestine

 AD 135